-Students will be required to sign a written agreement acknowledging their expressed agreement to the conditions of readmission.
-Failure to comply with these conditions will result in the student's forfeiture of readmission to the Master of Science in Nursing Program.
+If conditions are established, students will be required to sign a written agreement acknowledging their expressed agreement to the conditions of continuation.
+Failure to comply with these conditions will result in the student's forfeiture of continuation in the Master of Science in Nursing Program.
+Please see Master of Science in Nursing Program Course Progression and Readmission policy for additional information.